 Congratulations on your admission to the School of Engineering at Rutgers University!

-At an Admitted Student Friday Event you can expect to meet current students and professors to discuss their experiences at Rutgers as well as take a tour of a specific department.
-The itinerary will also include a presentation from the School of Engineering, a student panel and 5-campus Bus Tour with Admissions.
+At an Academic Admitted Student Tour you can expect to meet current students and professors to discuss their experiences at Rutgers as well as take a tour of a specific department.
+The itinerary will also include a presentation from the School of Engineering, a student panel and a 5-campus Bus Tour with Admissions.
 On each date, there will be a separate Honors Academy Admitted Student session with the Honors Dean and students.
-All admitted students can choose one of these five options when registering (please note available dates for each option):
+All admitted students can choose one of these five options when registering (please note available dates for each option).
+The day will start at the Visitors Center at 10:00 am.

 Biomedical Engineering (Available on: 2/15, 3/8, 4/5)